Kalandor01/tkinter_facade/README.md

-This module provides proxies for classes and methods in tkinter.
+This module provides a facade for classes and methods in tkinter.